gracile-web/website/src/content/README.md

 The ones that you already know and use everywhere else: **HTML**, **CSS** and **JavaScript**.

+Simplicity doesn't mean obfuscation.
+You're still in charge without abandoning flexibility to your framework.

 </div></div><div class="card"><div class="card-content">

 ## Standards oriented